DaveSenn/AspNetPerfTest/README.md

 Optionally run `python initialize_db.py` in database/ to create the tasks table.
 (Or create the table yourself in your preferred manner).

-Note on some systems you made need to run the equivalent of:
+You will need to install the Python headers (`apt install python-dev`) for the version of python you're running with Falcon.

 ### running:
 Start the db (bash database/run.sh).